Entry Level Yacht Jobs: Which one is right for you?

 The best way you are going to be able to stand out from the other 100 people applying for an entry level deckhand position will be to have experience in carpentry skills.

-Engineering – the best job for the mechanical type
+Engineering – the best entry-level job for the thinker

 Being an engineer is hard work and you have to be super knowledgeable.
 You have to know what you are doing and know what you are talking about.
 You are going to be in charge of the ins and outs of a superyacht.